 For some people eating more fruits and vegetables during the rest of the day is worth it if they can still have a drink at night AND lose weight.

 Other people might say drinking isn't worth it but my favorite cookie is worth it.
 Or a hand full of chips.

 Whatever your favorite treat is, you do not have to give it up.
 But if you want to keep it, and lose weight you do have evaluate the rest of the foods you eat every day.

-Add in lean meats instead of fatty ones, choose more foods for breakfast and lunch from the Green List.
+Add in lean meats instead of fatty ones, choose more foods for breakfast and lunch from the Noom Green Foods List.

 In the end, I decided to save drinking only for the weekends and to log any drink I had.

 - 35+ Healthy Breakfast Ideas that are Quick and Easy